 Claver History, Family Crest & Coats of Arms

 The name Claver is part of the ancient legacy of the Anglo-Saxon tribes of Britain.
 The name was taken on by someone who worked as a person who worked with wood.
 The surname is derived from the Old English word cleofan which means to cleave or split.
+The variant Clevenger was derived from the occupation "as one who cleaves wood."

 Early Origins of the Claver family